davecoll3/speak-ev/README.md

 Speak EV is a crowdsourced dictionary of terms and jargon related to electric vehicles (EVs).
 The site allows any visiter to view the dictionary and for registered users to add their own terms to it.

-The primary technologies used to form the basis of this website are the coding languages HTML, CSS, JavaScript, Python and the Flask microframework.
-The forementioned were used in conjunction with the document based, non-relational database, MongoDB.
+The primary technologies used to form the basis of this website are the coding languages HTML, CSS, JavaScript, Python, the Flask micro framework and template language Jinja.
+The forementioned were used in conjunction with the document based, non-relational database, MongoDB and deployed on Heroku.

 [View the live site here](https://speak-ev.herokuapp.com/)